 Don’t put a lot of miles on your car?
 Check out this insurance!

-You’re used to the traditional insurance model, but there’s a new option out there that’s worth a look.
-It’s called pay-per-mile and the leader in the field right now is a company called Metromile.
+You’re already used to the traditional insurance model, but there’s a new option out there that’s worth a look.
+It’s called pay-per-mile insurance and the leader in the field right now is a company called Metromile.

 The basic idea with pay-per-mile insurance is that you pay a base rate each month and then also a per-mile rate on top of that.

 In the example given below, the per-mile rate is set at 3.2 cents/mile.

 Metromile says it sets your base rate by factoring in your age, credit history (state specific), type of vehicle, driver history and length of prior insurance (also state specific).